 The Sustainable Development Goals (SDGs) adopted by the United Nations General Assembly in 2015 reflect the joint commitment of countries to “implement nationally appropriate social protection systems and measures for all, including floors” for reducing and preventing poverty (SDG target 1.3).
 This commitment to universalism reaffirms the global agreement on the extension of social security achieved by ILO Recommendation No. 202, adopted in 2012 by Governments and workers’ and employers’ organizations from all countries.
 The ILO is the reporting custodian for SDG indicator 1.3.1 at the global level, which measures the proportion of global, regional and country populations covered by the various social protection categories defined by ILO Convention No. 102.

 - building the World Social Protection Data Dashboards to collect in-depth, country-level and aggregate statistics of social protection financing methods, expenditure, benefit levels and coverage experience.
-The Department periodically disseminates comparable statistics of global social protection programmes by means of thematic studies as well as the World Social Protection Report, which is published triennially;
+The ILO periodically disseminates comparable statistics of global social protection programmes by means of thematic studies as well as the World Social Protection Report, which is published triennially;

 - developing and applying methodological tools to monitor the various dimensions of social protection systems and key indicators for the benefit of ILO constituent members, national policymakers, officials of international organizations and academic researchers.
 The World Social Protection Data Dashboards and methodological data tools are currently being applied to monitor the indicators under SDG target 1.3;